 Reasons behind Popularity of Branded Content

-One of the main reasons for the popularity of branded content is the higher online user engagement.
+One of the main reasons for the popularity of branded content is higher online user engagement.
 Different statistical research data shows that banner ads are not successful in drawing the attention of the viewers.
-In fact, 45% of the people using a certain advertisement blocking software have expressed a desire to block as many ads as possible during surfing Internet.
+In fact, 45% of the people using a certain advertisement blocking software have expressed a desire to block as many ads as possible during surfing the Internet.
 Data also shows that while a banner advertisement gets 1.6 seconds of a viewer’s time, a branded content can engage a user for anywhere between 60 to 323 seconds.
 Also, the annual spending of the marketing budget on branded content is steadily on the rise since the 4 years and will continue to grow, according to the research and forecast of a renowned publication.

 The Measurable Metrics of Branded Content

-There are six possible methods that may be used to identify whether a particular content is providing returns on investment is discussed below.
+There are six possible methods that may be used to identify whether particular content is providing returns on investment is discussed below.

 This metric includes the following measurable parameters, which help in determining the brand awareness and its reach.